pkoswald/ENC4265/manual.md

 *Figure #4: The first page of the Steam Setup Application.*

-On the next page, chooose the language you wish to use.
+On the next page, choose the language you wish to use.

 ![Steam install application 2](/docs/assets/setup2.PNG)